BCG-X-Official/facet/README.rst

 We do ask that for any major changes please discuss these with us first via an issue or at our team email: FacetTeam <at> bcg <dot> com.

-For further information on contributing please see our :ref:`contribution-guide`.
+For further information on contributing please see our [LINK: contribution-guide].

 License
 ---------------------------